At least 1 in 3 mothers or birthing-people experience some symptoms of birth trauma*.

-In fact, there are many ways birth trauma is unique and requires a unique understanding.
-For the sake of mothers, birthing partners AND babies.
+In fact there are many ways birth trauma is a unique traumatic event.

 Child birth trauma is probably the only disorder resulting from an event which is socially positive1.
 We associate PTSD with war, abuse or natural disasters, not with birth which is typically thought of as a ‘joyful’ event and something to be celebrated.
 You might have expected birth to be difficult (it is called ‘labour’ after all), but most women do not expect it to be traumatic.

 Similarly, other people might also find it hard to accept that your birth was not ultimately a positive experience.
 After all, “at least you have a healthy baby, that’s what counts”.
 It’s invalidating comments like this that leave mother’s feeling even more silenced and alone.

 You yourself might not realise you have been distressed by birth until later when you become pregnant again and begin to notice anxiety.